lenaschimmel/covid-incidence-germany/README.md

 All of these data sources contain a lot of details, even up to individual infection cases.

 The political discurse in Germany around Covid-19, as well as many tools (like [Microcovid](https://www.microcovid.org)) operate with _incidence data_, specifically with the number of new Covid-19 cases per 100.000 inhabitants during the past 7 days, for each administrative district (Landkreis). **It seems that this incidence data is not readily available anywhere.**

-_Note: during the (late) devlopment of this script, I learned about [rki-covid-api](https://github.com/marlon360/rki-covid-api) which offers this data, but as far as I can tell, only the most current data.
-For another project, I need data for past days/weeks, so I continued working on this script._

 ## Requirements
 You can either run this script: